British Military Administration (Malaya): Background

-Prior to the Japanese occupation Malaya was divided into Federated and non-Federated states, and the Straits Settlements.
-In the 1930s Edward Gent of the British Colonial Office was in favour of bringing these separate elements closer together.
-With the Japanese occupation, the British began to consider how liberate Malaya and administer it.
-The planning for its administration was handled by the Civil Affairs, Malaya Planning Unit (CAMPU) and the Eastern Department of the Colonial Office under Gent.
-The first phase was to be a Military Administration to bring a return to stability followed by a Malay Union which would bring together all the states under a single government to secure Britain's possessions in Malaya.
+Prior to the Japanese occupation, British Malaya was divided into Federated and Unfederated states, and the Straits Settlements.
+In the 1930s, Edward Gent of the British Colonial Office was in favour of bringing these separate elements closer together.
+After the Japanese occupation, the British began to consider how to reconquer Malaya and reestablish colonial administration.
+The planning for the new administration was handled by the Civil Affairs, Malaya Planning Unit (CAMPU) and the Eastern Department of the Colonial Office under Gent.
+The first phase was to be a Military Administration that returned stability followed by a Malay Union that would bring together all the states under a single government to secure Britain's possessions in Malaya.

-By early 1945 the liberation of Malaya was planned to commence on 9 September under the code name Operation Zipper.
-The first landings were to be at Port Swettenham or Port Dickson.
-Before this took place, on 15 August, the Japanese surrendered.
-This meant that the plans for a gradual re-establishment of administration over Malaya and the other territories were now obsolete and a vast area including Malaya, Singapore, Burma, Indonesia, British North Borneo, Thailand, Indo-China, Sarawak, and Hong Kong needed to be quickly re-occupied and brought under control.
+By early 1945, the British had plans to invade Malaya on 9 September under the code name Operation Zipper.
+However, the Japanese surrendered on 15 August, weeks before the planned invasion.
+As a result, British arrangements for a gradual re-establishment of colonial administration over Malaya and the other territories were now obsolete and a vast area including Malaya, Singapore, Indonesia, British North Borneo, Indo-China, Sarawak, and Hong Kong was free from colonial control.

-In the period between the Emperor's announcement and the arrival of Allied forces in Malaya sporadic fighting broke out between the Chinese and Malay communities, particularly in Perak.
-The MPAJA launched reprisals against collaborators in the Malay police force and the civilian population and began to forcibly raise funds.
-Many in the MPAJA rank and file advocated revolution.
+In the period between the Japanese emperor's announcement and the arrival of Allied forces in Malaya, the Malayan Peoples' Anti-Japanese Army focused its efforts on seizing control of territory across Malaya and punishing "collaborators" of the Japanese regime.
 A few of the Japanese occupation troops also came under attack from civilians during this period as they withdrew from outlying areas and some defected to the MPAJA.